Lipen/discrete-math-course/typst/hw4.typ

 == Problem 5: The Quantum Cheat-Leaf Affair

-At the Interstellar Navigation Academy, a scandal erupts: a *Quantum Cheat-Leaf* (a banned mnemonic device) is discovered near the examination hall.
+A *Quantum Cheat-Leaf* is discovered near the exam hall at the Interstellar Navigation Academy.
-Tichy interrogates three cadets who took the same exam.
+Tichy must identify the cheater by logical deduction alone: the Academy forbids punishment without proof, yet allowing cheaters to graduate is equally fatal.

+Three cadets were interrogated:

 #Block[
   *Ivanko:* "I didn't use it.
 Sidorik used it.
 Petryn used it too."